 Teams face multiple independent tasks during VRX.
 These tasks require different actions from the participant's controller code.
 During every task, the status of the task is published as a custom ROS Task message over a ROS topic.
-The message provides the following information about the status of the simulated task.
-Please, refer to the VRX API section of this document for further details.
+Table 6 lists the information this message provides about the status of the simulated task.
+Please refer to the VRX API section of this document for further details.